iainctduncan/papers/source/background.rst

 necessarily), and these would be rendered to audio with some other tools, such as standard MIDI-capable synthesizers or other audio rendering systems.
-Later versions of Pure Data and Max added support for generating audio directly, as computers became fast enough to generate audio in real time (CTN: Puckette, 2002, 34).
+Later versions of Pure Data and Max added support for generating audio directly, as computers became fast enough to generate audio in real time (Puckette, 2002, 34).

 In Max and Pure Data, the composer-programmer places visual representations of objects on a graphic canvas, connecting them with virtual "patch cables".
 When the program (called a "patch") runs,